Exponential moments of affine processes: Introduction

 Several articles have been concerned with showing the affine transform formula under different conditions on the process $X$ or the state space $D$.
 In particular we mention the following contributions:

-\begin{itemize} \item \citet{Glasserman2009} show the affine transform formula for affine diffusion processes on $D = \Rplus^m \times \RR^n$ under a mean-reversion condition; \item \citet{Filipovic2009} show the affine transform formula for affine diffusion processes on $D = \Rplus^m \times \RR^n$; \item \citet{Kallsen2008a} show that for affine semi-martingales on a general state space existence of a solution to the extended Riccati system implies finiteness of exponential moments under very mild additional conditions; \item \citet{Spreij2010} show the affine transform formula for affine processes whose jump measures possess exponential moments of all orders, and for arbitrary convex state space; \item \citet{Cheridito2011} show the affine transform formula with killing for affine processes whose jump measures possess exponential moments of all orders. \end{itemize} In this article we generalize and unify most of these results by showing the affine transform formula for real exponential moments of an affine processes on an arbitrary convex state space, without imposing any conditions on the jump measure.
-In addition we show the affine transform formula for complex exponential moments for affine processes on $D=\mathbb R_+^m\times\mathbb R^n$ (the canonical state spaces) and on $D=S_d^+$ (the positive semidefinite $d\times d$ matrices).
-These two state spaces (see \cite{Duffie2003} and \cite{cfmt}) are of particular interest both from the theoretic viewpoint and from the applied one.
+\begin{itemize} \item\citet{Glasserman2009} show the affine transform formula for real moments of affine diffusion processes on $D = \mathbb{R}_{\geq0}^m \times\RR ^n$ under a mean-reversion condition; \item\citet{Filipovic2009} show the affine transform formula for real and complex moments of affine diffusion processes on $D = \mathbb{R}_{\geq0}^m \times\RR^n$; \item\citet{Kallsen2008a} show that for affine semi-martingales on $D = \mathbb{R}_{\geq0}^m \times\RR^n$ existence of a solution to the extended Riccati system on $[0,T]$ implies the validity of the affine transform formula for real moments under a mild condition on the jump-measures; \item\citet{Spreij2010} show an affine transform formula for affine processes whose jump measures possess exponential moments of all orders and where the state space is a convex subset of $\RR^d$; \item in the context of a stock price model with stochastic interest rates and possibility of default, \citet{Cheridito2011} show an affine transform formula for affine processes with killing when the jump measures possess exponential moments of all orders. \end{itemize}